Note: this is the old guide. If you want the newer version, head over here.

 Configuring Yuzu

-As of writing this I’m using Yuzu version 315.
+As of writing this I’m using Yuzu version early access 1966.
 By the time you read this chances are likely there’s a newer version, as new builds are uploaded just about daily.
 I don’t expect your setup to be a whole lot different from mine; but the interface may look a little different.
 Either way, it’s nothing to fret over; you should be able to find the right options just fine.

 Another checkbox you may want to tick is Hide mouse on inactivity